 As more and more hunters develop an interest in long-range hunting, the major ammo manufacturers have started to develop ammunition to serve this emerging market.

-First, it must be accurate enough for the shooter to consistently hit an animal's vitals from long ranges.
+First, it must be accurate enough for the shooter to consistently hit the vitals of an animal at long ranges.

-Second, the ammunition must have good-enough terminal performance to ethically harvest game at most common hunting ranges.
+Second, the ammunition must deliver the terminal performance necessary to ethically harvest game at most common hunting ranges.

 So, how did Hornady go about accomplishing those tasks?